WinCisky/MyTinyTinyProject/README.md

 So i created some paths to make the game more interesting, I used the noise function to decide whenever or not the cube on pos(x,y) has to be shown
 - SpawnerSystem -> set the position with noise and store the initial position in the ObstacleTag Component

+At this point the game was starting to get interesting, however after a few tests it was getting boring.
+So I decided to introduce some "confusion" to the game mechanics.
+I added a countdown that every fixed amount of time decides to change the gameplay (reversing the moving direction or rotating the map).
+- Confusion Component -> stores the Confusion System status
+- Confusion System -> responsable for changing the gameplay, slow down the movement (modifying the ObstacleTag Component) then randomly decides between rotating the map, fake rotating it or swapping the movement direction.

 ## TODO: